jailbirt/theeye-docs/docs/core-concepts/tasks/script_type.md

 * Automatic Execution: the user will be always an internal user.
 * Play Button: When the task is executed via User Interface, this will be the user that pushed the Play Button.
-* API Calls: Api calls can be done using Integration Keys or via Access Token of human user.
+* API Calls: Api calls can be done using Integration Keys (bot user) or Access Tokens (human user).

 | Name | Type | Description |
 | ---  | --- | --- |